IRS Collections Process: What to Expect & How to Stop

 The Ten-Year Statute of Limitations on Collections

-The IRS generally has ten years to collect your tax debt before it expires.
-The date your debt is no longer collectible is known as the Collections Statute Expiration Date (CSED).
+The IRS generally has ten years to collect your taxes owed before it expires.
+The date your liability is no longer collectible is known as the Collections Statute Expiration Date (CSED).

 The IRS can extend the ten-year CSED date if you ask them to consider an installment agreement request, Offer in Compromise, or if certain other events take place.
 When the IRS is considering these types of requests, they are temporarily unable to take particular collection actions and will extend your CSED to account for these periods.

-If you owe tax debt for multiple tax years, each debt may have a different CSED.
-Once your CSED passes, the IRS can no longer enforce the tax debt for that period.
+If you owe taxes owed for multiple tax years, each liability may have a different CSED.
+Once your CSED passes, the IRS can no longer enforce the taxes owed for that period.

 How the Collections Process Begins

 When the IRS officially assess tax, the ten-year collections period begins.
 If your taxes owed is shown on a return, the IRS assesses the liability when you fail to pay in full and receive a bill demanding payment.

 If the IRS makes adjustments to your return or if you don’t file a tax return, the IRS can make a deficiency assessment.
 You’ll receive a Notice of Deficiency in the mail, which gives you 90 days to dispute the tax assessment.